On quasi-log structures for complex analytic spaces: On vanishing theorems

 \begin{rem} In Theorem \ref{a-thm3.5}, we always assume that $\Delta$ is {\em{globally $\mathbb R$-Cartier}}, that is, $\Delta$ is a finite $\mathbb R$-linear combination of Cartier divisors.
 Under this assumption, we can obtain an $\mathbb R$-line bundle $\mathcal N$ on $X$ naturally associated to $\mathcal L-(\omega_X+\Delta)$.
 The assumption in (i) means that $\mathcal N$ is a finite positive $\mathbb R$-linear combination of $\pi$-semi-ample line bundles on $X$.
 The assumption in (ii) says that $\mathcal N=f^*\mathcal H$ holds in $\Pic(X)\otimes _{\mathbb Z} \mathbb R$. \end{rem}

 We do not prove Theorem \ref{a-thm3.5} here.
 For the details of the proof of Theorem \ref{a-thm3.5}, see \cite{fujino-analytic-vanishing}, which depends on Saito's theory of mixed Hodge modules (see \cite{saito1}, \cite{saito2}, \cite{saito3}, \cite{fujino-fujisawa-saito}, and \cite{saito4}) and Takegoshi's analytic generalization of Koll\'ar's torsion-free and vanishing theorem (see \cite{takegoshi}).
+In \cite{fujino-fujisawa}, the reader can find an alternative approach to Theorem \ref{a-thm3.5} without using Saito's theory of mixed Hodge modules (see also \cite{murayama}).
 We note that Theorem \ref{a-thm3.5} is one of the main ingredients of this paper.
 Or, we can see this paper as an application of Theorem \ref{a-thm3.5}.
 In order to explain the vanishing theorem of Reid--Fukuda type, we prepare the notion of nef and log big $\mathbb R$-line bundles.

 \begin{defn} Let $f\colon X\to Y$ and $\pi\colon Y\to Z$ be projective morphisms between complex analytic spaces and let $\mathcal H$ be an $\mathbb R$-line bundle on $Y$.
 Let $\Delta$ be a boundary $\mathbb R$-divisor on $X$ such that $(X, \Delta)$ is an analytic simple normal crossing pair.
 We say that $\mathcal H$ is {\em{nef and log big over $Z$ with respect to $f\colon (X, \Delta) \to Y$}} if $\mathcal H$ is nef over $Z$ and $\mathcal H|_{f(S)}$ is big over $\pi\circ f(S)$ for every stratum $S$ of $(X, \Delta)$. \end{defn}